Kristina01111000/WordPressTheme/README.md

 To Do:

-	-> make join now sections work with color scheme
-		-> making them buttons -> easy and look good
-		-> make them all one color -> right now the pale yellow -> bigger icon for front page?
+	-> bigger icon for front page?
 	-> add the google fonts from email
 	-> figure out tag system -> for weekly topics, can have multiple tags?